 To drain the compressor, turn the compressor off and the regulator all the way to the left.
 Next, empty the compressor using the safety valve until it reaches 20 PSI, and then empty the rest of the PSI using the drain plug at the bottom.

-This is a great compressor that is light and easy to tranport.
+This is a great compressor that is light and easy to transport.

-The price is excellent as well – you’ll probably be able to pick it up for around $200.
+The price is also excellent – you’ll probably be able to pick it up for around $200.

-Overall, this compressor did exactly what I needed it to do, and I am extremely happy with my purchase.
+Overall, this compressor did precisely what I needed it to do, and I am thrilled with my purchase.

-You can learn more about the Craftsman Portable Pancake Air Compressor using the links below.
+The links below allow you to learn more about the Craftsman Portable Pancake Air Compressor.